 Pollutant Prediction in a Combustion Chamber, ANSYS Fluent CFD Simulation Training

-In this project, a combustion reaction and pollutant prediction is simulated inside a combustion chamber.
+- In this project, the pollutant prediction is simulated inside a combustion chamber by ANSYS Fluent.

 Combustion is the result of a chemical process between combustible material and an oxidizing agent associated with the production of heat and the chemical change of raw materials.
 Heat can be released by producing light in the form of a flame or a glow.
 Fossil fuels are usually made of organic compounds in the form of gases, liquids, or solids.
 As mentioned above, burning is a type of oxidation reaction.
 However, due to the high speed of the combustion reaction, which leads to the production of a high amount of heat in a short time, and the increase in the ambient temperature, and the creation of light and flame, it falls into a particular category.
 In this study we are going to investigate the pollutant prediction in a combustion chamber.

 In this project, a combustion reaction is simulated inside a combustion chamber by ANSYS Fluent software.
 The volatile coal mixture in a gaseous state enters the combustion chamber and mixes with high-temperature airflow (1623 K).
 As a result, the combustion process takes place.
 This process will also result in different productions, including pollutants like NOx, SOx, etc., which will be analyzed in this project.
 The energy equation is activated.
 K-epsilon Standard viscosity model is used to analyze the mixture’s turbulence, and standard wall function is exploited for the regions near the walls.